 The DAISY Award for Extraordinary Nursing Faculty honors nursing faculty who inspire their students to remember that nursing is more than tasks and technology.
 The DAISY nurse faculty is one who ensures that both the art and science of nursing are brought to every patient experience.
 This award celebrates nursing faculty for their inspirational influence on the nurses of today and tomorrow.

 Recipients are presented with an award at the Awards Celebration.
 Along with an award from Austin Community College, the recipient will also receive a certificate, a special DAISY Award pin, and a Healer’s Touch sculpture.
 Nominations are made by ACC staff, faculty, current students, and nursing student alumni.

 E-Faculty of the Year

 This award recognizes an outstanding ACC Faculty member who has creatively utilized appropriate Internet-based technologies to teach online and/or hybrid courses in ACC.
 The recipient must have designed and taught one or more online or hybrid courses with an imaginative approach, well-designed course materials, instructional strategies, and a demonstrated rapport with the course participants.
-The recipient is presented with an award at the annual ACC Awards Dinner in the Spring.
-The recipient will also be sponsored to a distance education conference in 2020.
+The recipient is presented with an award at the annual Awards Celebration.
+The recipient will also be sponsored to a distance education conference.
 Nominations are made by faculty, instructional designers, and students.

 1. Course Design – The nominee has created a well-designed and structured course – (structure, weekly/module/unit learning objectives and instructional strategies).